NOTE: The content on this page was last updated on September 17th, 2017.

 - Recommended day trips from Playa Samara include visits to Playa Carrillo, Playa Cangrejal, Playa Garza, and Playa Guiones (Nosara).

-QUESTION TO COMMENT ON: Have you been to Playa Manuel Antonio Costa Rica before?
+QUESTION TO COMMENT ON: Have you been to Playa Samara Costa Rica before?
 What did you think?

 Don’t miss our related Samara Costa Rica blog posts: